Red Sox vs. Diamondbacks: Betting Trends, Records ATS, Home/Road Splits

 Red Sox Betting Records & Stats

-- The Red Sox have won 11 of the 19 games they were favored on the moneyline this season (57.9%).
+- The Red Sox have won in 15, or 51.7%, of the 29 contests they have been named as odds-on underdogs this year.

-- Boston has a 4-3 record (winning 57.1% of its games) when playing as moneyline favorites of -140 or shorter.
+- Boston is 13-13 this season when entering a game as the underdog by -105 or more on the moneyline.

-- The implied moneyline probablility in this matchup gives the Red Sox a 58.3% chance to win.
+- The moneyline set for this matchup implies the Red Sox have a 51.2% chance of coming away with a victory in the contest.

-- Boston has combined with opponents to go over the total 30 times this season for a 30-18-2 record against the over/under.
+- Boston and its opponents have gone over the total this season in 30 of its 51 opportunities.

-- The Red Sox have had a spread set for just one matchup this season, and they covered.
+- The Red Sox have played just two games with a spread this season and split those games 1-1 ATS.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.